 Loading...

 Make scam literacy accessible to everyone — regardless of age, technical skill, or income.
-Provide plain-English education backed by verified government data, so people can protect themselves and the people they love.
+ScamSignal provides plain-English education backed by public agency data, so people can identify scams and protect themselves and the people they love.
+Core scam detection features are free and always will be.

 Getting scammed is not a character flaw.
 It happens to smart, careful people every day.
 Our job is to teach, not judge.

-Every statistic links to a primary source.
+Every statistic links to a primary source — FTC, FBI IC3, FinCEN, or state attorneys general.
 When we don't have data, we say so.

 Vague advice like 'be careful online' helps no one.
-We show you exactly what a scam looks like, word by word.
+We show you exactly what a scam looks like, word by word, with annotated examples.

 The people who need scam education most can't afford a subscription.
 Core features are free, always.